GSYT-Productions/BunnyPad-SRC/README.md

 ZeRoTeCh00 - Promoted BunnyPad during stream

-OpenAI's ChatGPT - Helped with bugchecking the program
+UnityAI - Helped with bugchecking the program

 # Please download the source code WITH the package, as the images needed for the exe are included with the source code.